 Melanie J.B.
 Zeppel

-Melanie was awarded an Australian Research Council (ARC) DECRA, from 2012-2016 to examine the response of plants to changes in timing of precipitation.
-She is also currently testing the response of trees to extreme precipitation, where rainfall occurs as larger, less frequent rain events.
+Melanie was awarded an Australian Research Council (ARC) DECRA, from 2012-2016, to examine the response of plants to changes in timing of precipitation.
+She also published on response of trees to extreme precipitation, where rainfall occurs as larger, less frequent rain events.

-Melanie's research involves measuring and modelling how trees and forests respond to changing climatic conditions, including changing the timing and seasonality of rainfall, drought and elevated CO2.
-Specifically, she has measured the response of sap flow and stomatal conductance to drought, and elevated CO2 within remnant forests, glasshouses experiments and Whole Tree Chambers.
-She has also quantified long-term tree water use during and after drought in remnant forests.
-She has also published on nocturnal fluxes (sap flow and stomatal conductance) in both a remnant woodland, and under elevated CO2.
+Melanie's previous research involved measuring and modelling how trees and forests respond to changing climatic conditions, including changing the timing and seasonality of rainfall, drought and elevated CO2.
+Specifically, she has measured the response of plants to drought, and elevated CO2 within remnant forests, and glasshouses.
+She has also quantified long-term tree water use during and after drought.